muthuesign/Hahn.ApplicatonProcess.May2020/README.md

 Note: npm is configured in project file

-If you want to run npm mannualy, navigate into "Hahn.ApplicatonProcess.Application\Hahn.ApplicatonProcess.May2020.Web"
+If you want to run npm mannualy, navigate into "Hahn.ApplicatonProcess.Application\Hahn.ApplicatonProcess.May2020.Web" for development build
-//for development build
-Run> npm run build:dev
+> npm run build:dev

-//for production build
+for production build
-Run> npm run build
+> npm run build

 ##Screens Overview